beckvm/beck-capp-interactive-viz/interactive_proposal.md

 IPUMS National Historical Geographic Information System has made time series tables and geographic data easily accessible from all four decennial censuses (1980, 1990, 2000, 2010, 2020) and ACS 5-year surveys (2006-2010, 2011-2015, 2016-2020).
 I was able to download this data which is at the census tract level for every time period.
-Currently I have data on racial demographics, income, and median housing values. https://www.nhgis.org/data-availability#time-series https://data2.nhgis.org/main
+Currently I have data on racial demographics, income, and median housing values.
+Washington DC's Chinatown is in census tract 58 and Philadelphia's is in tract 376 and 2.
+I need to verify if/how these tracts have changed since 1980. https://www.nhgis.org/data-availability#time-series https://data2.nhgis.org/main